11BelowStudio/HECC-IT/HECC-IT downloadable version/README.md

 itch.io page for HECC-IT: https://11belowstudio.itch.io/hecc-it

-(if you're reading this before May 2021, chances are that those might not be public yet, but, as soon as I'm sure that I won't get accused of plagiarising from myself, I shall be making those pages public)
+(If you're reading this in April/May 2021, some of those links may still be private.
+However, as soon as I'm sure I won't be accused of plagiarising myself, and as soon as I'm finished with my exams and have time to migrate the codebase for HECC-IT from the repository on my university's gitlab instance to my own personal repository, both of those links will be public, and I'll hopefully remember to remove this note from this README)

-readme last updated 16/4/2021
+readme last updated 26/4/2021

 ## Welcome to HECC-IT!